potassco/clorm/docs/clorm/quickstart.rst

 Calling ``query.get(d.name)`` executes the query for the given driver as well as binding the placeholders.
-An important difference between the old and new interfaces is that the call to :meth:`Select.get()<clorm.Select.get>` executes the query and returns a list of the results.
-In contrast the call to :meth:`Query.all()<clorm.Query.all>` returns a generator and the query is executed by the generator during its iteration.
+An important difference between the old and new interfaces is that the call to :py:meth:`Select.get()<clorm.Select.get>` executes the query and returns a list of the results.
+In contrast the call to :py:meth:`Query.all()<clorm.Query.all>` returns a generator and the query is executed by the generator during its iteration.

 Other Clorm Features